Win More Often

 – Patrick Simon, Project Manager, First General Services of NEPA

-Violand’s estimating class helped gave me ways to increase my ability to close more jobs and the potential to raise profits.
+Violand’s estimating class helped give me ways to increase my ability to close more jobs and the potential to raise profits.

 – Mike Williams, Sales Estimator, Swartz Contracting